AionSystem/SOVEREIGN-TRACE-PROTOCOL/CERTIFICATION.md

 no credentials required.
 Demonstrated ability to assess AI outputs honestly is the criterion.
 Applications reviewed Monday and Tuesday.
 Not every application is accepted.
 There is no appeal process.
-See `AUDITOR-VETTING-PROCESS.md` for full process and criteria.
+See `AUDITOR-VETTING-PROCESS.md` for full process, criteria, and advancement.

 ---